 Prerequisites for the course: Any student pursuing her/his post Graduate programme at Goa University is eligible to take this course Objectives: Noting food as an important aspect of social reality the paper begins by outlining the theoretical perspectives in sociology and anthropology of food and eating.
 While examining the development of culinary cultures and the impact of migration on food at the macro level and food preparation and consumption at the micro level, the course relates itself to the discourses on the quality of life and contemporary culture in India and Goa.
-Content: (CMXCI) Food as an area of 12 hours anthropological/sociological study: Food in

-1100 the sociological and anthropological classics, Theoretical approaches to the study of food and eating (CMXCII) Culinary cultures: The development of culinary cultures, The impact of colonialism and migration on food, Food in oriental history 10 hours (CMXCIII) Food production, preparation, distribution, and consumption: Food production in India, Food preparation and consumption at home: Gender implications, Professional cooks and eating outside the home, Sociology of annadana 16 hours (CMXCIV) Food and quality of life: Food and health, Food rationing, Poverty, famine, and food, Moral dimensions of food 10 hours Pedagogy: Lectures, Discussions, Presentations References/Readings: Bajaj, Jiterndra and Srinivas, Mandya, Doddamane.
+Content: 1.
+Food as an area of anthropological/sociological study: Food in the sociological and anthropological classics, Theoretical approaches to the study of food and eating 12 hours 2.
+Culinary cultures: The development of culinary cultures, The impact of colonialism and migration on food, Food in oriental history 10 hours 3.
+Food production, preparation, distribution, and consumption: Food production in India, Food preparation and consumption at home: Gender implications, Professional cooks and eating outside the home, Sociology of annadana 16 hours 4.
+Food and quality of life: Food and health, Food rationing, Poverty, famine, and food, Moral dimensions of food 10 hours Pedagogy: Lectures, Discussions, Presentations References/Readings: Bajaj, Jiterndra and Srinivas, Mandya, Doddamane.
 1996.
 Annam Bahu Kurvita: Recollecting the Indian Discipline of Growing and Sharing Food in Plenty.
 Madras: Centre for Policy Studies.
 Breckenridge, Carol A. 1996.
+Consuming Modernity: Public Culture in

+Contemporary India.
+New Delhi: Oxford

+University Press.

-Consuming Modernity: Public Culture in Contemporary India.
-New Delhi: Oxford University Press.
-Counihan, C. and P. Van Esterik (Eds.).
+3. Counihan, C. and P. Van Esterik (Eds.).

 2008.
-Food and Culture: A Reader (Second Edition).
+Food and Culture: A Reader

+(Second Edition).
 London: Routledge.

+4. Goody, J. 1982.
+Cooking, Cuisine and

+Class: A Study in Comparative

+Sociology.
+Cambridge: Cambridge

+University Press.

-Goody, J. 1982.
-Cooking, Cuisine and Class: A Study in Comparative Sociology.
-Cambridge: Cambridge University Press.
-Janeja, Manpreet, K. 2010.
-Transactions in Taste: The Collaborative Lives of Everyday Bengali Food.
-New Delhi: Routledge.
+5. Janeja, Manpreet, K. 2010.
+Transactions

+in Taste: The Collaborative Lives of

+Everyday Bengali Food.
+New Delhi:

+Routledge.

+6. Khare, R. S. and Rao, M. S. A. (Eds.).

+1986.
+Food, Society, and Culture:

+Aspects in South Asian Food Systems.

-Carolina Acad.
+Durham: Carolina Acad.

 7. Khare, R.S.
 1986.
-Aspects of South Asian Food Systems .
+Aspects of South Asian

+Food Systems.
 Durham: Carolina.

 8. Mennel, Stephen.
 1992.
-The Sociology of Food.
+The Sociology of

+Food.
 New Delhi: Sage Publications.

 9. Mennel, Stephen.
 1995.
-All Manners of Food: Eating and Taste in England and France from the Middle Ages to the Present.
+All Manners of

+Food: Eating and Taste in England and

+France from the Middle Ages to the

+Present.
 Oxford: Blackwell.

 10. Sen, Amartya.
 1982.
-Poverty and Famines: An Essay on Entitlement and Deprivation.
-Oxford: Clarendon Press.
-11. Sillespie, Stuart and Geraldin McNeill.
-1992 Food Health and Survival in India.
+Poverty and Famines: An Essay on Entitlement and

+Deprivation.
+Oxford: Clarendon Press.11.
+Sillespie, Stuart and Geraldin McNeill.

+11. Shiespie, Stuart and Geraldin McNeill.
 1992.
+Food, Health and Survival in India

+· · · · · · · · · · · · · · · · · · ·

-Food, Health and Survival in India and Developing Countries.
-New Delhi: Oxford University Press.
-Learning outcomes: Students will move beyond the mundane consumption dimensions of food to systemic and social dynamic dimensions of food and eating.
+and Developing Countries.
+New Delhi:

+I coming outcom: Oxford University Press.

+Learning outcomes: Students will move beyond the mundane

+consumption dimensions of food to systemic and

+social dynamic dimensions of food and eating.

-Course Code: SOO 12 Title of the Course: Nation, State and
+Course Code: SOO 212 Title of the Course: Nation, State and